VidushiBasik/CodSoft/README.md

 # CodSoft
-Web Development Internship at CodSoft - Batch B35 (June 2025).
+Web Development Internship at CodSoft.
 Contains all assigned tasks and projects with self-coded solutions.